SashankBhamidi/SynAI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.

+### What this means:

+✅ **You CAN:**
+- Use for personal projects and learning
+- Modify and adapt the code
+- Share your modifications (under same license)
+- Use for educational and research purposes

+❌ **You CANNOT:**
+- Use for commercial purposes or profit
+- Host competing commercial services
+- Sell or monetize the software

+🌐 **Official commercial hosting** is exclusively provided at [synai.site](https://synai.site) as a free service.

+See the [LICENSE](LICENSE) file for complete terms.

 ---